 The Upper Puohokamoa Falls used to be a favorite stop on the Road to Hana because it was one of the most accessible waterfalls on the island.
-Although, it’s now located on private property and is fenced off from the public.
-However, great photos of the Upper Puohokamoa Falls can be taken from the Garden of Eden Arboretum, a lush botanical garden (however, it is a paid attraction).
+However, the falls are now located on private property and is fenced off from the public.
+Still great photos of the Upper Puohokamoa Falls can be taken from the Garden of Eden Arboretum, a lush botanical garden (however, it is a paid attraction).

-If you do make it to the pool, remember to not drink the water and keep the water out of open wounds and eyes.
+Please note at all fresh water ponds found in Hawaii; to not drink the water and keep the water out of open wounds and eyes.
 This is due to Leptospirosis bacteria, which is commonly found in freshwater streams and waterfalls.
 Also, if you are wearing sunscreen or any fragrances or lotions, please refrain from swimming, as the water from these ponds are depended on by the local farmers and the land to healthfully nourish the eco-system.

 Before you go, there are a few things to take along to the Puohokamoa Falls.

 - Bring bottle go water